brandonb927/brandonb-sites/brandonb.ca/_posts/2024/2024-03-09-how-to-self-host-almost-everything-in-your-life-with-unraid.md

 These cases fit the criteria of exactly what I want in a PC case: small, attractive design, seemingly easy to build in, and don't have a bunch of empty space due to poor design where the PSU fits.
 It wasn't until my N2 arrived that I was truly amazed at the quality of the case build.
 I've built a lot of PCs in my life, but this case was so well engineered that I'm now obsessed with it and will exclusively use Jonsbo for the foreseeable future.

-[image of my Jonsbo case on the network rack shelf here with description "look how nice it looks, and you'd never believe it has 5 HDDs inside!"]

 ### Storage

 With the case sorted, next up was picking a motherboard, SSDs (the motherboard I picked has 2x NVMe slots so they will be used for the cache pool, but more on that later), RAM, CPU & cooler.
 Honestly, the hardest part of all this was figuring out how much money I wanted to spend on HDDs because they were going to be half the cost of the whole build 🤣.
 I ended up with 3x Seagate IronWolf Pro 20TB HDDs that I luckily acquired on sale.
 This hurt my wallet a bit but I knew it would pay off when I setup the RAID and would inevitably have +40TB of usable space (I didn't mention I was also installing a 10TB HDD pulled from the previous machine).